Acorns Review: Is It the Right Investment App for You?

 - Individual accounts only: Acorns does not support joint accounts.

 - High fee for small balances: The monthly management fee of $3 to $5 can be high if you have a small portfolio balance.

 Acorns is a robo-advisor app with an automated savings feature.
 It’s designed for new and passive investors who want to grow an investment or retirement portfolio without all the guesswork.

 Simply choose the risk level and goal (investment, college fund or retirement) and one of five of Acorns’ portfolios, made up of exchange-traded funds holding thousands of stocks and bonds.
-Acorns is backed by CNBC and currently has 9 million sign-ups.
+Acorns is backed by CNBC and had 9 million sign-ups as of last May.
 There are no minimums to get started, but you’ll need to invest at least $5 at a time.

 Acorns at a Glance

 Here’s a quick overview of Acorns’ top features, including fees and minimums.